-- Treadmill may not be used without prior instruction by qualified personnel. - Children may not use the device or be left near the device unattended. - Animals and children may not use the device or be left near the device unattended - Use of the treadmill under the influence of alcohol, drugs and/or narcotics is prohibited. - The treadmill is not intended to be used by persons weighing more than 800 lbs.
+- Treadmill may not be used without prior instruction by qualified personnel. - Children may not use the device or be left near the device unattended. - Animals and children may not use the device or be left near the device unattended. - Use of the treadmill under the influence of alcohol, drugs and/or narcotics is prohibited. - The treadmill is not intended to be used by people weighing more than 800 lbs.
 (360 kg) when walking at speeds up to 4 mph, or more than 400 lbs.
-(180 kg) when running at speeds exceeding 4 mph. - Transportation of objects on the treadmill is not allowed. - Walking surface is not suited for the use of running shoes with spikes or studs. - It is forbidden to use the treadmill without its side rails or with walking poles. - The operation of WOODWAY slat belt treadmills outside of the named ambient conditions in the section "Setup & Installation" (temperature, humidity, air pressure) as well as outdoors (i.e. outside of closed rooms) is not allowed. - For people with health limitations or contraindications, the use of a treadmill without prior consultation by a health care professional is prohibited. - When stepping onto the treadmill, during walking exercises, and when stepping off of the treadmill the safety instructions in this manual must be observed.
-Here, the following restrictions apply:
+(180 kg) when running at speeds exceeding 4 mph. - Transportation of objects on the treadmill is not allowed. - Walking surface is not suited for the use of running shoes with spikes or studs. - It is forbidden to use the treadmill without its side rails or with walking poles. - The operation of WOODWAY slat belt treadmills outside of the named ambient conditions in the section "Setup & Installation" (temperature, humidity, air pressure) as well as outdoors (i.e. outside of closed rooms) is not allowed. - For people with health limitations or contraindications, the use of a treadmill without prior consultation by a health care professional is prohibited. - When stepping onto the treadmill, during walking exercises, and when stepping off the treadmill the safety instructions in this manual must be observed.
+Here, the following restrictions apply: - Never jump onto the moving belt - Never jump off while the device is moving - Never jump off of the front - Never stop walking when the belt is moving - Never turn around when the belt is moving - Never walk sideways or backwards - Never set the stress level (speed) too high